About Kev

 Putting this all together

-Traveling taught me this lesson: if you look at travel as an adventure and with the attitude of “what happens, happens,” you will get more out of your trip and have less stress.
+Traveling taught me this lesson: if you view travel as an adventure and have the attitude of “what happens, happens,” you will get more out of your trip and experience less stress.

-Like life, our journies do not necessarily have the results we expect, but our attitudes will determine the outcome.
+Like life, our journeys do not always yield the results we expect, but our attitudes ultimately determine the outcome.
 Besides, the best stories come from when things go wrong.

-Some people have unrealistic expectations for themselves and their travels, and in the end, they end up disappointed with their trip.
+Some people have unrealistic expectations for themselves and their travel experiences, and are often disappointed with their trips.
 I don’t want that to happen to you if we can avoid it!

 Let’s get to know each other!

-If you are interested, here are the ways to get ahold of me.
-Feel free to reach out with any questions you may have!
+If you are interested, here are the ways to reach me.
+Please don’t hesitate to reach out with any questions you may have.

 If Travels with Kev has helped you, you can help me!
-You can let me know how I helped you, or you can help me by becoming a monthly supporter or giving a one-time gift.
+You can tell me how I helped you, become a monthly supporter, or give a one-time gift.
 If you are interested in helping, check out the supporting Kev page.

 Safe Travels!